 Pharmaceuticals and Personal Care Products (PPCPs) are an environmental health concern.
 According to EPA, PPCPs are increasingly being detected at low levels in surface water and there is a concern that these compounds may have an impact on aquatic life.

 What Are PPCPs?

-Pharmaceuticals are drugs and medicines taken to treat illness, disease, and medical conditions in both humans and animals.
-Pharmaceuticals include antidepressants, tranquilizers, psychiatric drugs, cancer (chemotherapy) drugs, painkillers, anti-inflammatories, antihypertensives (e.g., blood pressure medications), antiseptics, lipid regulators (e.g., cholesterol medication), oral contraceptives, synthetic hormones, antibiotics, performance-enhancing drugs (e.g., Viagra), dermatology drugs (e.g., topical for acne, eczema, psoriasis, antifungals, steroids), and many other classes and types of drugs.
+Pharmaceuticals are drugs taken to treat illnesses, diseases, and medical conditions in both humans and animals.
+Pharmaceuticals consist of many classes and types, including antidepressants, tranquilizers, psychiatric drugs, cancer (chemotherapy) drugs, painkillers, anti-inflammatories, antihypertensives (e.g., blood pressure medications), antiseptics, lipid regulators (e.g., cholesterol medication), oral contraceptives, synthetic hormones, antibiotics, performance-enhancing drugs (e.g., Viagra), dermatology drugs (e.g., topical for acne, eczema, psoriasis, antifungals, steroids).

-Personal care products include a wide variety of compounds, such as perfumes, musks, shampoos, deodorants, hair dyes, oral hygiene products, hair sprays, makeup, nail polish, sunscreens, body lotions, lipsticks, and creams.
+Personal care products are used for self-care and hygiene and can include a wide variety of chemical compounds.
+Some examples of personal care products are perfumes, musks, shampoos, deodorants, hair dyes, oral hygiene products, hair sprays, makeup, nail polish, sunscreens, body lotions, lipsticks, and creams.

 PPCPs in the Environment